 James Williams, RLA

-James Williams, RLA, is a member of Parkhill’s Landscape Architecture Practice.
+James Williams, RLA, is an Associate and member of Parkhill’s Landscape Architecture Practice.
 In nearly 20 years of practice, James has directed multidisciplinary teams to complete complex projects.
 His work was recognized by the American Society of Landscape Architects for excellence in design, and he has works published in national publications that speak to his creative, sustainable, and technical approach to project delivery.

 Danny Winchester, PE

 Danny Winchester, PE, is a Principal and a Team Leader for Parkhill’s Aviation Practice.
 His 30 years at Parkhill have been spent in aviation design and project management.
 Danny's aviation design has been mostly with FAA Certificated Airports (Part 139).
 He has been involved in aviation projects at Midland International Airport since he came to work for Parkhill.
 He has developed a strong expertise in FAA funding processes for Airport Improvement Project funding and Passenger Facility Charge funding.
 This expertise has allowed Danny to assist the City of Midland in acquiring over $150 million of funding from FAA for Capital Improvement Projects at the Midland International Airport over the past 30 years.

 Danny assisted Midland International Airport in becoming the first Commercial Service Airport (Part 139) to receive an FAA Certified Space Launch Site Operator License.
 Danny has also served the engineering profession by serving in many roles at the local and state levels of the Texas Society of Professional Engineers.
 He has been recognized by the Texas Society of Professional Engineers as both the Young Engineer of the Year and Engineer of the Year for the Permian Basin Chapter.
 He also received the Distinguished Engineer Award from the Texas Engineering Foundation – 2004